CLICK ANY STATE TO GET STARTED

 What is a Licensed Contractor?

-A licensed contractor has the know-how, applied background and training necessary to get a contractor’s license.
-The licensed contractor is primarily responsible for the supervision of an entire construction project.
+A contractor has the know-how, applied background and training necessary to get a general contractors license.
+They are primarily responsible for the supervision of an entire construction project.
 This could be anything from constructing a new office building or property, a room add-on, addition of a second story, landscaping services, home improvement, or getting a job finished that requires a building permit.

 This includes full supervision of the work, scheduling of the subcontractors and compliance with the building codes.
 To qualify to become a licensed contractor you have to have the experience and skill set needed to run everyday activities of a construction business, most notably field supervision.
 Or, you should be represented by another individual with the necessary know-how and experience (e.g. in conducting certified energy audits or green building design or framing), who would be your qualifying person.

 Contractors are unable to get licensed without having also passed an examination that covers business management competency.
 Other requirements include criminal background check, plus not possessing any outstanding open contracting grievances.
 A licensed contractor has worker’s compensation and liability insurance for his or her employees and can get and also sign building permits.